This is an in-depth guide on content marketing – one of the key strategies of online marketing. So, let’s take it from the very beginning.

 The word ‘content’ is not just about writing.
 There’s more to it.
 Wouldn’t you be so bored if all contents of oasdom.com are just texts?
 Definitely.

 This article you’re reading right now wouldn’t have been so engaging if there are no pictures and more.

 So here are 10 content types to use in your content marketing strategy.

 Believe me when I say I struggle a lot on deciding which image to use for my blog posts and even the ones to use in a blog article.
-Images are a great way to give meaning and importance to your contents.
+Images are a great way to give meaning and importance to your content.

-Thankfully, I use Canva to design every of my social media posts and some of my blog post featured image.
+Thankfully, I use Canva to design every one of my social media posts and some of my blog post featured image.
 Here’s an example: